hsddev/wd_01founders/README.md

 PS: Users must be logged in before they can contact the mentor.

-# Task Collaboration
+# Group Task

-To encourage diverse collaboration and skill-sharing, we've formed mixed-level groups where participants with varying experience levels work together towards a common goal.
-Here are the roles within each group:

-## Group Alpha: Innovators' Collective

-This group combines participants with different skill levels to foster innovation and mentorship.
-Each member brings unique perspectives and expertise to the table, creating a dynamic environment for collaboration.
-Roles within the group include:
+You are in mixed-level groups with different experiences and expertise to combine your skills to achieve the task:

+Roles to consider within the group:

--   **Visionary Designers**: Participants with artistic flair and creativity who will design the initial concept of the website using canvas tools.
+-   Those with artistic flair and creativity who can design the initial concept of the website using canvas tools.
 They will lay the visual foundation for the project.

--   **Technical Builders**: Skilled individuals proficient in HTML, CSS, and basic JavaScript who will implement the designs created by Visionary Designers.
+-   Those proficient in HTML, CSS, and basic JavaScript who will implement the designs created.
 They will focus on building static web pages and ensuring cross-device compatibility.

--   **Architects of Functionality**: Experienced developers with full-stack knowledge who will add dynamic features, such as user authentication and backend logic, to make the website interactive and engaging.
-They will integrate these features seamlessly into the project.
+-   'Experienced' coders with full-stack knowledge who will add dynamic features, such as user authentication and backend logic, to make the website interactive and engaging.
+They will integrate these features into the project.

-Participants within Group Alpha will collaborate closely, leveraging their respective strengths to create a cohesive and impactful website.
-Together, they will celebrate diversity and empower each other to achieve excellence.